roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ### GPU

 GPU is **the key component** of any ML workstation.
-It's designed to perform computations on **big chunks of data** (throughput-optimized) **in parallel** which makes it perfect for model training or inference where it's really needed (<a target="_blank" rel="noopener" href="https://www.quora.com/Why-are-GPUs-well-suited-to-deep-learning/answer/Tim-Dettmers-1" title="Why GPU is faster then CPU?">here is details</a>).
+It's designed to perform computations on **big chunks of data** (throughput-optimized) **in parallel** which makes it perfect for model training or inference where it's really needed (<a target="_blank" rel="noopener" href="https://www.quora.com/Why-are-GPUs-well-suited-to-deep-learning/answer/Tim-Dettmers-1" title="Why GPU is faster then CPU?">details are here</a>).

 The very fist consideration is that we need **NVIDIA graphic cards only** for deep learning.
 Unfortunately, there is a monopoly in ML framework world.
 Most of the popular and production-ready frameworks (TensorFlow, PyTorch, Keras) are designed and optimized for CUDA-enabled devices.
 CUDA is a proprietary platform and set of APIs for parallel computations owned by NVIDIA.
 This is the reason why we mean "CUDA cards" when talk about the GPU in ML context.